Croatia: From isolation to EU membership

 Many others contributed to the transformation of Croatia into a more normal country.
 President Ivo Josipovic, for example, made several important gestures of reconciliation towards both Serbs and Muslim Bosniaks.

 One of the great ironies of the Sanader years is that the changes that he helped oversee and which were part of the EU accession process, were to lead to his downfall and imprisonment.

 Corruption flourished anew at the top under Mr Sanader but in 2010 he was arrested and last year convicted for corruption.
 He is still on trial facing further charges.

 Putting such a powerful man in prison would have been unimaginable a decade ago.
 Many other top people have gone to prison too.

 Ines Sabalic, a Croatian correspondent in Brussels who has followed every step of her country's EU accession process, likes to joke that for Croats "anti-corruption campaigns became the new nationalism."

 At the turn of the millennium Croatia was still a post-war country.
 Today that is no longer the case.

 Over the past decade all manner of ties have been restored with fellow ex-Yugoslav states.
 Bosnia, for example, is the second biggest market for Croatian exports after Italy.
-Many Croatian companies have invested in Serbia.'It's the economy stupid'
+Many Croatian companies have invested in Serbia.